so here's the rundown!

 props:

 When I think “props”, my mind flashes through all of the cringe-worthy Pinterest photos I’ve seen of cheesy chalkboards and hobby lobby props brought to shoots just aren't my style of photos.
 But props don’t have to be cheesy!
-Props could be a dominos pizza picnic, a motorcycle, you're dog, blankets, a truck/car, a campfire, a bouquet, a paddleboard, etc. If you have props you wanna incorporate, let me know and we can make sure to incorporate them in a non-cheesy way!
+Props could be a pizza picnic, a motorcycle, a boat, blankets, a truck/car, a campfire, a bouquet, a paddleboard, etc. If you have props you wanna incorporate, let me know and we can make sure to incorporate them in a non-cheesy way!

 If you have any more questions, don’t hesitate to ask!
 If you’re still freaking out about what to wear, feel free to shoot me a picture or two of what you’re thinking so I can help out!
 But overall, just wear what you’re comfortable in and feel like YOU in.
 A pair of Vans you’ve had since 8th grade?
 Great.
 A sweater you wore for basically a month straight?
 Awesome.
 A hat that you know your mom hates?
 Perfect.
 You do you, and I promise the photos will turn out amazing!